University of Arizona (Philosophy)

 I believe that all people can learn just about anything if they are willing to do the difficult and often boring work required in order to master the subject.
 It must be understood that making mistakes is a necessary part of the learning process.
 No student should ever be ashamed of his errors; instead, they are the steps of the ladder he must climb in order to reach academic success.
 Therefore, one of the first things I teach is that every mistake is an opportunity for successful learning.
 Once that psychological hurdle is passed, learning begins in earnest.

-MA - Rice University in Philosophy with specialization in Ethics and logical structure of language.
+I have a BA from University of Arizona in Philosophy with minors in English and math and an MA from Rice University in Philosophy with specialization in Ethics and logical structure of language.
 At the time I left my formal education, I was ABD for the Ph.D.

 During my last four years in the public school system, I was employed in a special program funded by the U.S. Department of Labor.
 All of my students were at least two years behind grade level competency in both English and mathematics It was also required that their families' incomes were below the US poverty standards.
 Most students enrolled were behind more than four years in English, mathematics, or both.
 In the course of a school year, using computer-aided instructional material, I consistently improved each student's mastery levels by two years or more in both English and mathematics.